 From 1978 to 1985 Tõnu Kaljuste has been conductor of the Estonian National Opera, conducting Britten's Let's Make an Opera - The Little Sweep, Mozart's Bastian und Bastienne and Der Schauspieldirektor, Der Freischütz and Veljo Tormis' ballet Estonian Ballads.
 At the Hamburg Opera he was in the pit for Lera Auerbach's ballet The Little Mermaid.
 At the Nargen festival he led Fidelio and Haydn's Il mondo della luna.

-Tõnu Kaljuste is a member of the Royal Music Academy of Sweden and recipient of the Japanese ABC Music Award and the Robert Edler Prize.
+Tõnu Kaljuste is a member of the Royal Music Academy of Sweden and recipient of the Japanese ABC Music Award and the Robert Edler Prize for choir music.
 Since 2004 he has been Artistic Director of the Nargen Opera Festival presenting music and opera performances on the Estonian coast.

 Season 2017/18Read more